dpieski/GoogleDynamicDNS/README.md

 # GoogleDynamicDNS
 This updates the Google Domains Dynamic DNS IP.

-At the top, you will need to insert your Username, Password, and Hostname in their respective locations.
+You will need to insert your Username, Password, and Hostname in their respective locations.

+Once you click 'Add' it should update the information under the Dynamic DNS Synthetic Record.